rappasoft/laravel-livewire-tables/README.md

 #### What exports your table supports

 By default, exporting is off.
-You can add a list of available export types with the $export class property.
+You can add a list of available export types with the $exports class property.

 `public $exports = ['csv', 'xls', 'xlsx', 'pdf'];`

 #### Defining the file name.

-By default, the filename will be `data.type`.
+By default, the filename will be `data`.*type*.
 I.e. `data.pdf`, `data.csv`.

 You can change the filename with the `$exportFileName` class property.